ACRTheBeard/fastGrowingBlog/README.md

 2. click on your name and wait for the dropdown menu
 3. click on 'Goto the Editor'
 4. have fun editing
+5. go view your changes by clicking the logo